ivoysey/agdademo/patter.md

              foldl f (f y (f x b)) L  =< refl >
              foldl f (f x b) (y :: L) ■
 ```

+the trick here, if there is one, is that the full inductive hypothesis we
+get from `foldl-comm` is actually quite strong. as long as we always make
+the call on something that the termination checker can figure is smaller,
+we're allowed to change the other arguments as much as we like. that means,
+here, that we use three recursive calls to move around different arguments,
+since they're always in expressions that use `foldl` on `L`. so this proof
+isn't *strictly* structural, because we don't use just the obvious
+structral IH.

 this goes through, so that finishes the proof!